 - Create a workspace exclusively for faculty and administrators that contains a set of channels for discussing and managing academic and institutional operations, such as #recruiting and #student-affairs.

 - Make sure to upload a clear profile photo and fill in your profile details (and encourage everyone else to do the same).
-It helps make Slack feel like a friendlier place filled with real people, which will hopefully lead to civil and courteous exchanges.
+It helps to make Slack feel like a friendlier place filled with real people, which will hopefully lead to civil and courteous exchanges.
 Profiles can also be used to communicate important things such as class or office-hours schedules, language fluencies and more.

 1. Digitising the learning experience